osteele/p5-server/README.md

 [![npm version](https://badge.fury.io/js/p5-server.svg)](https://badge.fury.io/js/p5-server)

 This project is a command-line interface for [p5.js](https://p5js.org/).
+It provides a web server with live reload, that knows how to server JavaScript-only sketches and figure out which libraries a sketch needs  in order to run.

 It is also available as a [Visual Studio Code extension](https://github.com/osteele/vscode-p5server#readme).

+Finally, the directory and script analysis tools that make this possible are available via a [programmatic API](https://osteele.github.io/p5-server/).

 ![screenshot](docs/screenshot.png)